tyleruk2000/cron-expression-parser/README.md

 # Cron Expression Parser
-Take an input of a cron expersion and command.
+Take an input of a cron expersion and a command.
 The application will then output a tabe showing the details of the cron expersion

 ---
 # Application Usage

+## Prerequisites

 ## Basic usage

-An example of parsing the cron expersion `*/15 0 1,15 * 1-5` to run the command `/usr/bin/find`. **Any * should be escaped to stop the shell adding the current files into the folder**.
+Below is an example of parsing the cron expersion `*/15 0 1,15 * 1-5` to run the command `/usr/bin/find`.

+**Any * should be escaped to stop the shell adding the a list of files in the folder into the arguments**.

 Alternativly if you are using bash you can run the command `set -f` to disables expansions

 ```bash
 npm start */15 0 1,15 \* 1-5 /usr/bin/find